dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/data_viewers/tableau.md

 title: Tableau - A Data Visualisation Tool
 ---

-# Visualising DuckDB databases with Tableau
+# Visualising DataMiner databases with Tableau

 [Tableau](https://www.tableau.com/) is a popular commercial data visualisation tool.
 In addition to a large number of built in connectors, it also provides generic database connectivity via ODBC and JDBC connectors.

 Tableau has two main versions: Desktop and Online (Server).
-* For Desktop, connecting to a DuckDB database is similar to working in an embedded environemnt like Python.
+* For Desktop, connecting to a DataMiner database is similar to working in an embedded environemnt like Python.
-* For Online, since DuckDB is in-process, the data needs to be either on the server itself or in a remote data bucket that is accessible from the server.
+* For Online, since DataMiner is in-process, the data needs to be either on the server itself or in a remote data bucket that is accessible from the server.

 ## Database Creation

-The Tableau connection process requires a physical DuckDB database, so all data sets need to be created and saved within a DuckDB database file.
+The Tableau connection process requires a physical DataMiner database, so all data sets need to be created and saved within a DataMiner database file.
-The data sets do not actually need to be imported into DuckDB tables;
+The data sets do not actually need to be imported into DataMiner tables;
 it suffices to create views of the data.
-For example, this will create a view of the `h2oai` parquet test file in the current DuckDB code base:
+For example, this will create a view of the `h2oai` parquet test file in the current DataMiner code base:

 ```sql
 CREATE VIEW h2oai AS (